NPMoran/OpenDataCode_Analysis_OSF/README.txt

 		Any other comments: Any other comments

 #data_responses/H01_responses_07022024_corrections-ANON.csv
--- Raw DE response data from DEs with manual corrections (i.e., errors in entries that DEs identified and asked to be manually corrected)
+-- Raw response data from DEs with manual corrections (i.e., errors in entries that DEs identified and asked to be manually corrected)
 		Timestamp: Timing of response
 		Email Address: Email address of DE [redacted]
 		Name of Reviewer: Name of DE [redacted]